 What will we learn?
 We will build on the foundation that you laid in your beginning class, adding an amazing communication tool called the clicker to mark behavior.
 The clicker is a "power tool" when it comes to helping your dog understand exactly what you like about his behavior, so he is better able to give you the perfect response you are looking for.
 The clicker is not forever, it's for building new behavior, for polishing and perfecting, and getting behaviors cleanly on cue.
 We will build longer stays, more consistent leash work, attention and will work on expanding beyond food and on to real life rewards.
 New exercises will be go to bed and stay, fast moving recalls from distraction, leashwork, as well as all-around good manners.

 Clicker training!
 Learn effective ways to teach complex behaviors.
 Target your mat, go to bed and stay. speedy recall games, more focused leash work, getting the food off your person and working-to-earn real-life rewards.

 Focused loose leash walkng

-For clicker savvy dogs who have completed an intermediate level group class.
+For clicker-savvy dogs who have completed an intermediate level group class.

-Once you've completed the intermediate level class, you'll move on to any of our advanced classes.
+Once you've completed the intermediate level class, you may move on to any of our advanced classes.
 Polish your skills in Finishing School, Control Yourself, Dastardly Distractions or Total Recall.
 Earn your Canine Good Citizen certificate.
 Take your training on the road, into the park and onto the trails.
 Have fun in agility classes or become a member of the Ruff Revue freestyle group.